valtech-sd/logstash-output-iothub/README.md

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

+# Known Issues
+## Logging Verbosity

+The Azure Java SDK required to implement MQTT over WebSockets is extremely verbose in its default mode.
+See the [logging information page in the azure-iot-sdk-java](https://github.com/Azure/azure-iot-sdk-java/blob/master/logging.md).

+The proper way to configure logging from the output gem for the underlying Java library needs to be implemented still and at the time MQTT over WebSockets was implemented, it was not immediately clear how to properly do this.
+In the meantime, rotate/purge your logstash logs often to avoid issues with those logs growing out of control.

 # About Logstash
 ## Documentation